- Dream away

-Harbouring pangs of nostalgia for the refinements of yesteryear?
-Looking for a holiday with the quality and elegance of the good old days?
-Then Syros is the island for you.
-Built on two hills, the main town has a dual identity.
-Ermoupoli – Hermes’ town – is stately and grand, topped by an Orthodox church.
-Ano (Upper) Syros, on the other hand, is a typically Cycladic village, but crowned with Catholic monasteries and churches.
+The capital of the Cyclades, Syros is an island of many faces.
+Even its main town, built on two hills, has a dual identity.
+Ermoupoli (Hermes’ town) is stately and grand, topped by an Orthodox church.
+And above it, Ano (Upper) Syros is a typically Cycladic village that is crowned with Catholic monasteries and churches.

-The contrasts blend attractively, from the marble-paved squares in the port to the fairy-tale mansions of Dellagratsia.
-This is a place you could live all year round, so much is there to do, and many people have chosen to since this is the capital of the Cyclades.
-You’ll find it easy to fit into the daily life, where the traditional and the classic are as sweet as a Syros loukoumi (Turkish delight).
+The contrasts blend attractively, from the marble-paved squares in the port to the fairy tale mansions of Dellagratsia.
+Syros is an island on which you could live all year round, so much is there to do.
+You’ll find it easy to fit into the daily life, where the traditional and the classic are as sweet as the island’s famous loukoumi (Turkish delight).

-At Ermoupoli’s beach, you can find everything: cafe-bars, shops, tavernas and restaurants, even a casino that is housed in a mansion dating back to 1830.
-At the end of the coastal road, you’ll find the old transit storerooms and an imposing 19th century customs house.
+At Ermoupoli’s beach, you can find everything: cafe-bars, shops, tavernas and restaurants, even a casino housed in a mansion dating back to the 1830s.
+At the end of the coastal road, you’ll find the old transit storerooms and an imposing 19th-century customs house.

-They’re called loukoumia in Greek, Turkish delight in English, but these soft and chewy sweets, flavoured with rose water, pistachios, almonds and the like are a true specialty of Syros.
-The locals say it’s their water, not the sugar or the flavourings , that make them so exquisite.
-You may find them addictive, so don’t forget to take plenty with you when you leave.
+They’re called loukoumia in Greek, Turkish delight in English, but these soft and chewy sweets, flavoured with rosewater, pistachios, almonds and the like are a true speciality of Syros.
+The locals say it’s their water - not the sugar or the flavourings - that make them so exquisite.
+You may find the sweets of Syros addictive, so don’t forget to take plenty with you when you leave.
 Try the nougat, too.

 Ano Syros has all the features of a typical Cycladic village.
 Its white cubist houses snuggle together on a steep hillside, linked by alleys barely wide enough for two people and occasionally opening up onto spectacular terraces.
-Two things make it unusual: the Renaissance Cathedral of St George on its summit and the monasteries below, and the bouzouki tunes of Vamvakaris still heard in its shops and squares.
-Markos Vamvakaris, a native son, went on to become one of the country’s finest rebetika (blues) musicians.
-From up here you’ll have a panoramic view of Ermoupoli to rival any in the Cyclades.
+Two things make it unusual: the Renaissance Cathedral of St George on its summit and the monasteries below, and the bouzouki tunes of Markos Vamvakaris still heard in its shops and squares.
+A native son of Syros, Vamvakaris was one of the country’s finest rebetika (blues) musicians.
+From up here, you’ll have a panoramic view of Ermoupoli to rival any in the Cyclades.

 Remember these names: Galissas, Delfini, Kini, Finikas and Dellagratsia, where yesterday’s elite built their splendid villas.
 Their serene landscapes, sheltered waters and pretty coves are just right for a family holiday.